 192.168.1.2, and that the WiFi APs are on

-Unifi 5.6 is the last Unifi version to support Unifi AP-AC v2 hardware, which is in maintenance-only status (security fix only).
-After November 6, 2018, AP-ACv2 will not even receive security updates.
-You need to decommission AP-ACv2 hardware before November 2018.
+Unifi 5.6 is the last Unifi version to support Unifi AP-AC v2 hardware.
+Since November 6, 2018, AP-ACv2 do not officially receive security updates.
+Decommission AP-ACv2 hardware as soon as practicable.

-Java 9 is not supported on Unifi 5.6.
-Java 8 is recommended for Unifi 5.6.
+Java 9 is not yet supported at least through Ubiquiti 5.9.
+Java 8 is recommended for Unifi 5.6, and required for Unifi 5.7.

 deb http://www.ubnt.com/downloads/unifi/debian stable ubiquiti